CartoDB/documentation/app/content/deck-gl/customizing-the-cartolayer-style.md

 In this section we are going to describe the most common accessors but you can find the complete list of accessor supported by the `GeoJsonLayer` in the deck.gl docs [site](https://deck.gl/docs/api-reference/layers/geojson-layer).

-You can use these accessors to create advanced visualizations, including choropleth maps like the ones available with the [style helpers](#style-helpers) and [proportional symbol maps](#proportional-symbol-maps).
+You can use these accessors to create advanced visualizations, including choropleth maps, like the ones available with the [style helpers](#style-helpers), and [proportional symbol maps](#proportional-symbol-maps).
 You can also use them to apply different styles depending on the current [zoom level](#zoom-based-styling).

 #### `getFillColor`